-Cars using a HANS Device can use either 3 inch or 2/3 inch hands specific shoulder harnesses.
+Cars using a HANS Device can use either 2/3-inch or 2-inch HANS specific shoulder harnesses.
 However cars with HANS specific shoulder harnesses must use a HANS device when using these belts.
-(See sample labels above) Check the Hans device label and correct attachment to the helmet.
+(See sample labels above) Check the HANS device label and correct attachment to the helmet.

-Circle Mfg and write the date of manufacture on the HANS: line.
+Write Mfg on the first space after HANS: and write the date of manufacture/expiration on the date line.